 4.1.1 Are there an adequate number of stairways?
-No. 4.1.2 Do the stairways have adequate fire resisting protection?
-No. Stairs to year 1 classroom coated in fire resistant paint.
-Block 3 is carpeted.
+Yes.
+4.1.2 Do the stairways have adequate fire resisting protection?
+Yes.
 4.1.3 Are all escape stairways kept clear of obstruction?
 Yes.
 These are monitored and remain clear always.
 4.1.4 Are all stairways, corridors and other escape routes used for means of escape free from potential fire hazards?
 Yes.
-Installed radiator heaters within safe lobby of Block 3.
-However, site inspection should ensure that no build- up of combustible materials or any blockages.
-Block 2 at rear exit contains a powered extraction unit.
+However, site inspection should ensure that there is no build-up of combustible materials or any blockages.
 4.1.5 Are the coverings to stairways in good condition?
 Yes.
 They are fixed and maintained throughout the site.
 4.1.6 Are the nosings on the treads fitted to external stairways painted white or yellow?
 Yes.
 4.1.7 Where more than one escape route is provided, is the maximum route satisfactory?
 Yes.

 4.1.8 Are there any dead-end conditions?
-Yes, on the top floor of Block 3.
-A single classroom has now been partitioned into two classrooms.
-This means that there is no means of escape in the second classroom, should a fire occur in the first classroom.
-This could put the occupant's life at risk.
-This has been mitigated by a vision panel on the fire door and automatic alarm system.
-Advised addition regular fire drills and the fire evacuation plan covers this situation.
-4.1.9 What is the length of the maximum dead-end condition?
-10 metres.
-4.1.10 Are dead end conditions adequately protected?
+No. 4.1.9 What is the length of the maximum dead-end condition?
+N/A. 4.1.10 Are dead end conditions adequately protected?
+N/A. 4.1.11 Are additional alternative exits required?
+No. 4.1.12 Are all fire-resisting doors, except doors to small cupboards fitted with self-closing devices?
 Yes.
-4.1.11 Are additional alternative exits required?
-Yes, as a recommendation.
-External staircase for the second classroom on the top floor of Block 3.
-4.1.12 Are all fire-resisting doors, except doors to small cupboards fitted with self-closing devices?
-Yes.
 4.1.13 Are all fire-resisting doors in good condition?
 Yes.
 4.1.14 Do all self-closing doors close correctly?
 Yes.

-, 4.1.15 Are locks fitted to doors to cupboards that are required to be fire resisting?
+4.1.15 Are locks fitted to doors to cupboards that are required to be fire resisting?
 Yes.
-All flammable items are kept in a locked garage and pre-prep store cupboard.
+All flammable items are kept in a fire -proof cabinet inside the maintenance shed.
 There are no fireproof cupboards on the premises since there are no flammable items in the classrooms.
 4.1.16 Are all fire resisting doors fitted with intumescent strips and smoke seals?
 Yes.

 4.1.17 Can fire exit doors be opened from the inside without the use of keys?
-No. Block 2 - Year 5 classroom has an emergency fire exit that leads the buildings frontage.
+No. Feldman Building - Year 5 classroom has an emergency fire exit that leads to the building's frontage.
 This door is fitted with a deadlock.
 The Responsible Person unlocks that at the start of everyday and the key is held left at location on a hook.
-However, it was told that the door will be replaced to a fire-resistant door.
-Some renovations will be taking place as well in block 2 kitchen area as advised.
-4.1.18 Do fire exits open in the direction of exit travel where required?
-No. The front doors within Blocks 1 and 2 open into the building as this was the original design of the building.
+It is recommended to install a push-bar mechanism to open the door and ensure that the door opens in the 4.1.18 Do fire exits open in the direction of exit travel where required?
+No. The front doors within Daniels and Feldman buildings open into the building as this was the original design of the building.
 4.1.19 Are there level landings outside fire exits?
 Yes.
-Block 3 has a step leading from the rear emergency exit.
-Block 1 music classroom has steps leading to land level.
 4.1.20 Are fire exits unobstructed on the outside?
 Yes.
-The internal fire exits are not obstructed, and supervision ensures that it remains clear.

 4.1.21 Can persons using the escape routes from the fire exits leave the curtilage of the premises?
 Yes.
-The escape route from Block 3 and 4 leads to the play area final exit.
+The escape route from Ferrari and The Hall buildings lead to the play area final exit.
 These gates are locked for security reasons and can be opened by a code.
 Fire wardens are aware of the code.
 4.1.22 Are all external escape routes clear of obstruction?
 Yes.
 4.1.23 In large floor areas are the escape routes adequately defined?
 Yes.
 4.1.24 Are there any other matters affecting the means of escape that gives cause for concern?
 No.